dave-thompson/qmk-modules/lumberjack/README.md

 ## Appendix A: Resource Requirements

 ### Firmware Size
-The Console is ~1,200 bytes, Lumberjack is ~1,900 bytes and Keycode String is ~1,950bytes, for a total of ~5,050 bytes.
+The Console is ~1,200 bytes, Lumberjack is ~950 bytes and Keycode String is ~1,850bytes, for a total of ~4,000 bytes.

+Lumberjack has a built-in lightweight utilities library (`lumberjack_utils.c`) which provides string and keycode manipulation at a fraction of the size of standard C libraries.
+The library may also be useful for other QMK logging applications.

 ### RAM Usage
 Lumberjack uses ~70 bytes of RAM.
 You may reduce this by lowering the number of keys which Lumberjack tracks simultaneously.
+Each simultaneously tracked key costs four bytes of RAM and Lumberjack tracks up to 10 simultaneous keys by default.

-If you're confident you'll never have more than five keys pressed at the same time, you could add the below line to `config.h`.
-Each simultaneously tracked key costs four bytes of RAM.
+So if you're short on RAM and confident you'll never have more than, say, five keys pressed at the same time, add the following to `config.h`:

 ```
 #define LUMBERJACK_MAX_TRACKED_KEYS 5 // default is 10
 ```

 <p align="right">
-<i>Lumberjack: He's good with logs</i>
+<i>Lumberjack: he's good with logs</i>
 </p>